riscvarchive/riscv-buildbot-infra/README.md

   "config/slaves/*.json" are loaded, everything else is ignored.
 Be sure not to put your passwords in a publicly availiable git repo!

+* Add a report configuration to send email on build failures.

 * Ensure the buildmaster and buildslaves are running.

 Adding Projects